If you’re looking for information about how to create your own commercial real estate website, visit Commercial Real Estate Website Design.

 A basic plan is free and allows you to submit listings to the site, or you can upgrade to the $20/month gold membership which allows you to include additional images, documents, and lead generation tools in your listings.

 Instant Offices has a listings of office spaces around the world, with top searches localizes to the United States.
 There are currently 8,200 offices in their listings, which include general office space, shared office space, managed office space, light industrial, and other general office locations.

 Instant Offices charges a success fee and does not provide pricing or listing information for agents or brokers on their website.
 You have to contact them directly to learn more about partnership or operator connections.

 BizBuySell, owned by CoStar, has 45,000 active for-sale listings of businesses including individual locations and franchises.
 The site includes several features such as broker matching and financing assistance for those interested in investment.
 If you are selling a property, a basic ad costs $49.95/month for 6 months and a showcase ad costs $69.95/month for 6 months.

 Land and Farm

-Land and Farm specializes in farm land, ranches, commercial and residential property with land attached.
+Land and Farm, owned by CoStar, specializes in farm land, ranches, commercial and residential property with land attached.
 Currently, the site has 490,200 listings across all categories and locations.
 Organized by state and with several hundred properties minimum per state is a substantially sized search engine.

 The cost to advertise on the site is $24.95/month for the standard subscription or $49.95/month for the premium subscription, which offers a promised 4.4x boost in exposure.

 Whatever your needs, there is likely a commercial real estate listing service or search engine available to meet them.
-The above list will provide the necessary information needed to choose the sites that best fit your needs and budget for those looking for alternatives to CoStar or Xceligent.
+The above list will provide the necessary information needed to choose the sites that best fit your needs and budget for those looking for alternatives to LoopNet, CoStar or (now liquidated) Xceligent.